nicolasservidio/nicolasservidio/README.md

 ## Who am I

-I am a software Developer with a strong foundation in full-stack web development, software engineering, and Agile practices.
-Final-semester Computer Systems student passionate about building scalable, user-focused applications using PHP, Java, and the Microsoft .NET ecosystem.
+I am an Information Systems Developer with a strong foundation in web & desktop development, software engineering, and Agile practices.
+Final-semester Computer Systems student passionate about building scalable, user-focused applications using Python, the Microsoft .NET ecosystem (C#), PHP, Java.
 I combine technical expertise with analytical rigor and a commitment to continuous learning, driven by the intersection of technology and problem-solving.

 My expertise spans analysis, design, and development of computer and information systems, combining strategic thinking with technical execution.
-I am proficient in PHP, Java, C#, Python, other programming languages and modern web technologies - with a growing focus in backend engineering and robust application development using PHP, Java, and the Microsoft .NET ecosystem.
+I am proficient in PHP, Java, C#, Python, other programming languages and modern web technologies - with a growing focus in full-stack engineering and robust application development using PHP, Java, Python, and C# (Microsoft .NET, ASP.NET).

-My academic training has equipped me with solid foundations and skills in Software & Web Development, Databases, Computer Networks and Operating Systems, addressing areas ranging from full-stack development and software architecture and design patterns to systems modeling and database management, while focusing on the principles of software engineering, functional analysis, business analysis and Agile methodologies.
+My academic training has equipped me with solid foundations and skills in Software & Web Development, Databases, Infrastructure, Computer Networks and Operating Systems, Network Configuration, Windows Server, GNU/Linux, Applied Math, Statistics and so on, addressing areas ranging from full-stack development, software architecture and design patterns to systems modeling and database management, while focusing on the principles of software engineering, functional analysis, business analysis and Agile methodologies.

-**Additional Interests & Cross-Disciplinary Background:** I am an enthusiast of operating systems, Arduino and IoT, FinTech and finance in general, and have a formal background in biological sciences (molecular biology, genetics, cell biology and so on), field in which my main focus was on health, BioMed and BioTech.
+**Additional Interests & Cross-Disciplinary Background:** I am an enthusiast of operating systems, Arduino and IoT, FinTech and finance in general, and have a formal background in biological sciences (molecular biology, genetics, cell biology and so on), field in which I had a main focus on health, BioMed and BioTech.

-This breadth of interests, academic training and professional development across diverse domains provides a distinct and highly valuable advantage, enabling me to integrate cross-disciplinary knowledge into software engineering with a refined perspective on systems, data, and innovation.
+This breadth of interests, academic training and professional development across diverse domains provides a distinct and highly valuable advantage, enabling me to integrate cross-disciplinary knowledge into software engineering with a refined perspective on systems, data, technology and innovation.
 I want to bring a unique perspective shaped by interdisciplinary exposure.
 This cross-domain experience strengthens my analytical rigor and ability to innovate at the intersection of informatics, data, and real-world challenges.

-First and foremost, I am deeply passionate about hard work, continuous learning, analytical thinking, and driven by entrepreneurial ambition.
+First and foremost, I'm deeply passionate about hard work, continuous learning, analytical thinking, and driven by entrepreneurial ambition.
 Actively seeking opportunities to grow as a software developer in dynamic, impact-driven environments.

 ---